Izenda7Series/docs/ref/api_tenant.rst

      - Returns all active tenants with basic info.
    * - `GET tenant/namesOnly`_
      - Returns all active tenants with names only.
+   * - `GET tenant/tenantGroupsHierarchy`_

+       .. versionadded:: 3.11.0
+     - Returns an array of all tenant groups and tenants.
    * - `POST tenant`_
      - Saves a tenant.
    * - `POST tenant/accessLimits`_